MiddleSand/MiddleSand/README.md

 Hiya, I’m @MiddleSand
-I'm an MC and game developer at [Dotarch](http://dotarch.co)!
+I'm a Minecraft plugin developer and server owner.

-I've been working with programming since 2015, and have experience with Java, Python, web languages, SQL, and more
+I've been working with programming since I was 11, and have experience with numerous languages.